No ticket, no passport, just an address!

 After llHTTPRequest came out, Peter and Zachary did not attempt to finish the Stargate Project.
 Other projects occupied their time, and it took a back burner to them.

-One day while browsing a sandbox, Zachary Carter came past a poor looking, but very functional Stargate.
+One day while browsing a sandbox, Zachary Carter came past a poor-looking but very functional Stargate.
 This is where we meet Wes Keynes, the creator of the Cleary Stargate Network.
-Zachary offered to trade textures (that weren't his to give), and sounds in exchange for ideas.
-This deal was a stupid mistake, and caused tension between the two networks.
+Zachary offered to trade textures (that weren't his to give) and sounds in exchange for ideas.
+This deal was a stupid mistake and caused tension between the two networks.

 The Grid and Arcturus